sargonpiraev/hh-mcp-server/CONTRIBUTING.md

-# Contributing to HeadHunter
+# Contributing to hh

-Thank you for your interest in contributing to the HeadHunter!
+Thank you for your interest in contributing to the hh!
 This guide will help you get started with development.

 ## 🔧 Development Setup